What is bankruptcy?

 There are two chapters generally available to help people deal with their creditors:

 Chapter 7 Bankruptcy involves a liquidation of assets to repay creditors; most debt is then discharged.
 That’s the theory anyway; many people don’t lose any property.
 There is one hearing, the meeting of creditors, which you will be required to attend.
 At that hearing, a bankruptcy trustee will go through the filing, and will ask you questions.

 Chapter 13 Bankruptcy is a reorganization of your debt.
 A payment plan, which is based on your budget, will be established to repay all or some of your debt.
-There is also a meeting of creditors that you must attend, plus an orientation session prior to that meeting.
+There is also a meeting of creditors that you must attend.

 How long does the bankruptcy process take?